-Say what you want about Rex Ryan's coaching record, but his tenure with the Jets was, um, shall we say, colorful.
-He drew countless laughs during his six years, delivering well-timed and classic one-liners.
+Say what you want about Rex Ryan's coaching record, but his tenure with the Jets has been, um, shall we say, colorful.
+He has drawn countless laughs during the past six years, delivering well-timed and classic one-liners.
 But there also were plenty of cringe-worthy moments.
-Here's a look back at some of Ryan's most memorable moments.
+Here's a look back at some of Ryan's most memorable moments:

 Back-to-back AFC Championship Game appearances

 Despite being a rookie head coach with a rookie quarterback, Ryan steered the Jets to the conference championship game after the 2009 and 2010 seasons.
 They beat the Chargers, 17-14, in San Diego in the divisional round after the 2009 season, marking the first time they had reached the AFC title game in 11 years.
 But Ryan & Co. fell a victory short of the Super Bowl both years.

 Snack time . . .